PR-Pilot-AI/smart-actions/README.md

           # Number of the issue to be formatted
           issue-number: ${{ github.event.issue.number }}

-          # Instructions for formatting the issue
+          # Customize the instructions to your needs
           formatting-instructions: |
             - Ensure the title begins with an appropriate emoji
             - Issue body should be properly Markdown-formatted